freedmand/collabowrite/README.md

 * Allow users to create their own books, specify the rules and genres, timeline of how many pages and how long each page iteration will take (or how many pages must be submitted on a given iteration).
 * Roll out more books in the future and experiment with different epoch times (half-day, hour, week, etc.)

-## Get involved
+# Get involved
-* Interested in helping.
-Collabowrite is open source and welcomes contributors.
+Interested in helping.
+Collabowrite is open source and welcomes contributions.

+## Contributors (all contributors should add their names here):
+* freedmand (dylan@collabowrite.io)